Vietnam.vn - Nền tảng quảng bá Việt Nam

 'Harvard and China are in the same trenches'

-In one passage, the commentary describes China and Harvard University as “standing in the same trenches,” implying that both are forced to choose between complying with or resisting confrontational policies.
+In one passage, the commentary describes China and Harvard University as “standing in the same trenches,” implying both are forced to choose between complying with or resisting confrontational policies.

-In addition, the account Nguu Dan Cam also recommends that international students need to be more cautious when choosing the US as a study abroad destination, in the context of unstable US policies towards foreign students, although theeducational quality of training institutions in the US is still highly appreciated.
+In addition, the Nguu Dan Cam account also recommends that international students need to be more cautious when choosing the US as a study abroad destination, in the context of unstable US policies towards foreign students, although the educational quality of training institutions in the US is still highly appreciated.

 On the official website of Harvard University's Office of International Affairs, updated figures show that there are currently 1,282 Chinese students studying at the school.